 2021 Business of Farming Conference workshops will take place in a virtual conference platform, requiring a computer and internet access.
 All registrants will have access to the platform and recordings for 30 days post event, so even if you are not able to attend live, you can view recordings on your own schedule.

 Know Your Product & Plan: Building Blocks of a Beginning Farm Business

-This session will help new and early-stage farmers assemble the building blocks necessary to start a farm business with an easy-to-use checklist and resource guide.
+This session will help new and early-stage farms assemble the building blocks necessary to launch a strong business with an easy-to-use checklist, business planning templates, and a resource guide.
 Ask key questions to determine what kind of operation you want to run and how to set yourself up for success.
-Explore options for getting started and for moving forward with aspects like financing, insurance, accounting, and more.
+Explore options for getting started and moving forward on financing, insurance, accounting, and more.

-Whether you are just getting started or want to improve your existing systems, this session will offer a deep dive into farm financial recordkeeping.
-Presenters will share best practices that can be tailored to serve your farm’s financial management needs for both planning and cash flow tracking, including a newly developed farm financial recordkeeping app designed with small farms in mind.
+Whether you are just getting started or looking to improve existing systems, this session will introduce you to three key financial tools for knowing your numbers: profit and loss reports, balance sheets, and production projections.
+Learn recordkeeping best practices that can be tailored to serve your farm’s financial management needs during both pre-season planning and in-season cash flow tracking.

 Crafting Your Farm Story

 Every farm has a story and you’re the perfect person to tell it.
 Uncover your farm’s story in this two-part hands-on workshop led by writer and storyteller Jen Nathan Orris.
 The first session lays the groundwork for good storytelling and establishes why it’s important to know your farm’s story.
 The second session is a chance to share a draft of your farm story and receive feedback in smaller breakout groups.

 Jen Nathan Orris, host of ASAP’s Growing Local